kumahq/envoy-builds/terraform/README.md

 ```

 On MacOS with the official Microsoft RDP client if we check "Redirect folders" and share a folder, it's located at `//tsclient/<Name of folder>`.

+### Release

+As of writing, the full name of the binary in the release tar should be simply `envoy`.